Granulomatous Mastitis

 Can Granulomatous Mastitisis turn into cancer?

 Granulomatous mastitis does not cause cancer.
-Its thought to be an auto-immune disease where the body attacks itself.
+It's thought to be an auto-immune disease where the body attacks itself.
 This causes inflammation pain, swelling, and sometimes drainage from the breast skin.
-Because the appearance of granulomatous mastitis can mimic breast cancer Its important to be evaluated by a breast specialist and have proper imaging.
+Because the appearance of granulomatous mastitis can mimic breast cancer It's important to be evaluated by a breast specialist and have proper imaging.

 Does Granulomatous Mastitisis go away?